-UK petroleum engineering giant gifts Monash scientists access to over $2 million in geological modelling software
+UK petroleum engineering giant gifts Monash scientists access to almost $3 million in geological modelling software

 Monash geoscientists are set to benefit from a major donation of geological modelling software licences from the UK-based petroleum engineering and structural geology company Petroleum Experts (PetEx).